ALL COLONSAY INFORMATION

 COLONSAY HUMAN HISTORY - Mesolithic, Neolithic, Bronze Age, Iron Age, Early Christian, Viking, Mediaeval, Scottish Renaissance, The Clearances, Modern Times

-ON YOUR WAY TO AND FROM COLONSAY YOU MIGHT VISIT:
+ON YOUR WAY TO AND FROM COLONSAY (if staying ask about "Islanders Rate"):

 THE CRIANLARICH HOTEL - 3 Star accommodation with an excellent reputation (see TripAdvisor).